inexorgame-obsolete/wiki-mirror/Coding Standards.md

 Commenting is not a hard task, but an important one. **Your future self and other developers will appreciate the minutes you spend commenting**.

+Read more in the dedicated wiki page: [Source Code Documentation](Source Code Documentation)

 # Coding Consistency

 ###Pointers